open-horizon/open-horizon.github.io/common-requests/contribute.md

 nav_order: 3
 ---

-Contributions will only be considered when linked to an open issue, aligned with the project goals, and attested to by the Contributor (ex. signing off on a commit, accepting the [Developer Certificate of Origin](https://developercertificate.org/)).
+Contributions will only be considered when linked to an open issue, aligned with the project goals, and attested to by the Contributor (ex. signing off on a commit, accepting the [Developer Certificate of Origin ](https://developercertificate.org/){:target="_blank"}{: .externalLink}).

 #### Get assigned